Canada Christian College: Proposal for and rejection of university status

 On October 27, 2020, the Legislative Assembly of Ontario passed a motion to "condemn the extreme and hateful invective of Charles McVety and oppose any efforts to make Canada Christian College into an accredited university."

-The Toronto Sun Headline said "Premier Ford stands up to over-the-top revenge".
-Warmington writes "Former Ontario premier Kathleen Wynne tweeted: “35 of us in opposition voted against Bill 213 so to its own shame and to the shame of all government members, McVety has their support".
-Warmington states "The only thing McVety was dangerous toward was Wynne’s quest to bring in changes to Ontario’s sex-ed curriculum.
-His campaigns derailed the first efforts when she was education minister under premier Dalton McGuinty.
-As premier, she got it through."
-He goes on to say "It’s important background not covered.
-It was Dr. Ben Levin who was dangerous.
-The former Ontario deputy minister of education, who taught at the University of Toronto’s Ontario Institute for Studies in Education (OISE), pleaded guilty in 2015 to possessing child pornography and counselling to commit sexual assault."

 On December 8, 2020, Bill 213, an omnibus bill which included enabling legislation which would have granted additional degree granting status and use of the term university, was passed by the provincial legislature.
 However, the portion of the bill relating to Canada Christian College was not proclaimed, pending a decision by the PEQAB on the college's application for university status.

-A spokesperson for Minister of Colleges and Universities Ross Romano announced on May 21, 2021, that the “PEQAB has recommended that the institution not be granted expanded degree-granting authority or a name change at this time" and that "The minister has reviewed and accepts their recommendation.”
-Accordingly, Romano's spokesperson stated that “the government will not be proclaiming Schedule 2 of Bill 213 at this time.”
+A spokesperson for Minister of Colleges and Universities Ross Romano announced on May 21, 2021, that the "PEQAB has recommended that the institution not be granted expanded degree-granting authority or a name change at this time" and that "The minister has reviewed and accepts their recommendation."
+Accordingly, Romano's spokesperson stated that "the government will not be proclaiming Schedule 2 of Bill 213 at this time."

 In response to the decision by Romano, McVety stated that it is the students at Canada Christian College who will suffer because of the "political corruptness" of the university proposal process.
 He further stated that "PEQAB put forward to the ministry a fraudulent misrepresentation of the college.
 The government was informed of the misrepresentations but refused to investigate...Our students and campus community deserved better from their government."
-He also intimated that Canada Christian College would be filing a lawsuit against PEQAB.
+Canada Christian College filed a lawsuit against PEQAB in 2022, which was dismissed, as was Canada Christian College's subsequent appeal.

-Award

-President, Dr. Charles McVety, was the recipient of the 2022 Martin Luther King Community Development Award.
-The 23rd Martin Luther King Jr. Celebration, “The Dream: Building an Equitable Tomorrow, Today,” took place on Saturday, January 15, 2022.
-There was a full representation from all three levels of government (Prime Minister Trudeau, Ontario Premier Doug Ford, and Toronto Mayor John Tory), Chiefs of Police in the Greater Toronto Area, Chief Commissioner of the Ontario Human Rights Commission and other dignitaries.
-Accompanying them are some of Canada’s finest artists, performers, community partners and stakeholders, MLK Community Winners and Scholarship Recipients.